 - “Pro Bono: Making the Connection,” PowerPoint presentation about how to handle pro bono cases and utilize resources available (2013).

-- “Getting Social: Use of Social Media as a Marketing Tool,” PowerPoint presentation to large firm about why attorneys and firms should care about social media (2013).
+- “Getting Social: Use of Social Media as a Marketing Tool,” PowerPoint presentation to large firm (2013).

 - “The EOBR Mandate and its Potential Impact on Safety, Claims Handling, and Underwriting,” co-authored with Timothy Groustra & Jim Rodi, 15 The Transportation Lawyer No. 1, 47–52 (2013).
 Re-published in 30 Michigan Defense Quarterly No. 2, 11–16.
 (2013).